Resummation of infrared logarithms in de Sitter space via Dyson-Schwinger equations: the ladder-rainbow approximation: Asymptotics of the master equation

 First, let us tackle the master equation perturbatively in $\epsilon$.
 This is relevant to understanding the physics of the problem as well as the need of a more refined asymptotic analysis.
 Writing $ G=G_0+\epsilon \; G_1 + \epsilon^2 \;G_2+\cdots$, it is relatively easy --although tedious-- to compute the first terms in this series.
 The result involves logarithmic and polylogarithmic functions.

 A very interesting fact worth mentioning at this level is that, because we work at the level of the differential equation, no IR divergencies appear whatsoever: the differentiation serves as a canonical and non--ambiguous regularization procedure.
-These facts will be discussed in much more detail in the forthcoming publication \cite{Youssef:PmSdpmGH}.
+These facts will be discussed in much more detail in the forthcoming publication.
 Instead of divergencies, we obtain perfectly well--defined expressions for every $G_n$, and they grow in the IR.
 More precisely, we have the ``leading logarithms":

-Actually we are able to obtain by induction the explicit leading large $z$ behavior for an arbitrary order:
+Actually we are able to obtain by induction the explicit leading large $z$ behaviour for an arbitrary order:

 It is of course very tempting to sum up these leading logarithms, which we do.
-The result is convergent but wrong.
-Indeed one can check that the sum of the sub--leading terms in $G_n$ are not negligible.
+The result is convergent but wrong, i.e the sum of the sub--leading terms in $G_n$ are not negligible.
 We note that the exact same phenomenon occurs for the quantum anharmonic oscillator \cite{Bender:1996vf}.
 We thus need a more powerful method to derive the asymptotics of the master equation.
 We will use here the WKB method.